• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 C. To be a liaison between the library and the general public.

-D. To establish and evaluate goals of the library.
+D. To establish and evaluate goals of the library,

 E. To advocate for library funding and programming.

-F. To develop operating policy.
+F. To develop operating policies.

 Section 2.
 Officers shall be elected each January for a one-year term.
 New Officers will take office immediately after the election.